xangma/ML_RF/README.md

 run_opts.py
 These are optional functions that the main code dips out to.
 Most can be enabled or disabled in settings.py

+settings.py
+Contains all settings for program.
+Is quite particular so be careful.
+Can swap out filters/colours as needed.